GideonLeGrange/mikrotik-java/README.md

 I welcome contributions, be it bug fixes or other improvements.
 If you fix or change something, please submit a pull request.
 If you want to report a bug, please open an issue.
 General questions are also welcome.

-# Examples
+# Using the API

+How to use the API is best illustrated by examples.

 These examples should illustrate how to use this library.
 Please note that I assume that the user is proficient in Java and understands the Mikrotik command line syntax.
+The command line syntax gives you an indication of what commands you can pass, but the RouterOS API used by this library does not support everyting.

+Some things to consider when debugging your API calls are:
+* The RouterOS API does not support auto-completion.
+You need to write out command and parameter names.
+For example, you can't say `/ip/hotspot/user/add name=john add=10.0.0.1`, you need to write out `address`.
+* You need to quote values with spaces in.
+You can't say `name=Joe Blogs`, you need to use `name="Joe Blogs"`
+* Exceptions with a root cause of `ApiCommandException` are errors received from the remote RouterOS device and contain the error message received.

 ## Opening a connection
 Here is a simple example: Connect to a router and reboot it.